 Explanation of transient soft error (single event upset) at a MOS-FET:

-As shown in the picture above, each fast-charged particle (alpha or neutron) which is present in the environment (material or space) can produce an ionization track in the substrate or silicon which they pass, inducing electron-hole pairs.
+As shown in the picture above, each fast-charged particle (alpha or neutron – a neutron is a neutral particle but it can induce charged particles (secondary particles)) which is present in the environment (material or space) can produce an ionization track in the substrate or silicon which they pass, inducing electron-hole pairs.
 The transported charges induce a parasitic transient current which could cause disturbances in an item.
 The effect is a transient pulse in logic circuitry or a bit flip in memories like SRAM.
 Transient soft errors are non-destructive (at low voltage applications) and can occur in analogue, digital or optical components.